EricCrosson/invisibleman/README.md

 connect 10.162.2.137 recipient
 ```

 For convenience, a host can be referenced by its alias.
-As of now, an
+As of the latest
-alias may only be administered at the time of connection.
+release, an alias may only be administered at the time of connection.

 ## Issuing Commands to Hosts